AmitRaj2001/AmitRaj2001/README.md

 # 💫 About Me:
 I am Amit Raj, a Computer Science(honors) graduate from Lovely Professional University with a GPA of 7.99 .
-I'm a big fan of technology and I'm skilled in  C++, JavaScript Swift and Python.
+I'm a big fan of technology and I'm skilled in  C++, JavaScript, Swift and Python.
 I've also got hands-on experience with MERN stack development and iOS Development with swift .
 I'm eager to pick up new skills, connect with different people, and dive into fresh experiences.
 I hold certificate in Linux and Data structure and algorithm.
 Notably, I've solved over 400+ coding problems on platforms like LeetCode and Codeforces, reflecting my commitment to continuous learning and problem-solving.

 ## 🌐 Socials: